Ashland County DUI / OVI Lawyer

 - Inclusion in the list of Ohio Super Lawyers®

 If you were arrested for operating a vehicle while intoxicated (or under the influence of drugs) in Ashland County, your arrest was likely made by the Ohio State Highway Patrol, the Ashland County Sheriff's Office or a police department in Ashland County such as the Ashland Police Department.
 DUI arrests originate either from a routine traffic stop or a sobriety checkpoint.
-The Koffel Law Firm can evaluate your traffic stop to determine whether your arrest was lawful or not.
+Koffel Brininger Nesbitt can evaluate your traffic stop to determine whether your arrest was lawful or not.
 Unlawful police stops can be cause for charge dismissals or reductions.

 Ashland County Municipal Court